zBritva/PowerBI-visuals-docs/tutorials/building-react-based-custom-visual/working-with-settings.md

       borderWidth?: number
   }
   ```
-  ...and type following into `render` method.
+  ...and type the following code into `render` method.

   ```typescript
       const { /*...*/ background, borderWidth } = this.state;